Allandy/qantas/README.md

 yarn test       # Run test suite
 ```

-## approach
+## Approach

-Use hooks for data fetching - encapsulating all the logic to keep main component clean.
+- Use hooks for data fetching
+  - Encapsulates all the logic to keep main component clean
-Also allows caching of responses and sorting results if required
+  - Enables caching of responses
+  - Allows sorting results if required
+- API error handling
-API errors captured but no errors displayed for now
+  - Errors are captured but not displayed in the UI
+- Component Structure
-Separate Ratings component with tests
+  - Separate Ratings component with tests
-Separate Hotel Lists compnent with tests
+  - Separate Hotel Lists component with tests
-As specified didnt make pixel perfect assumed certain spacing - stuck to desktop width for now
+- UI Considerations
+  - Not pixel perfect, used assumed spacing
+  - Optimized for desktop width